 Danville Community College participates exclusively in the Federal Direct Student Loan Program which includes Subsidized Student Loans, Unsubsidized Student Loans, and Parent Loans.
 The Federal Government is the lender in the Federal Direct Student Loan Program.
 Students and parents interested in federal student and parent loans will be required to apply through the Federal Direct Student Loan Program and complete master promissory notes.
+Danville Community College does not automatically award Federal Direct Student Loans.
+Students interested in applying for a loan must submit a loan request form.
 If you decide to borrow a loan, your loan information will be submitted to the National Student Loan Data System (NSLDS), and will be accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.
 Loans are currently disbursed in two installments in a given semester.
-The Department of Education sends out the cohort default rate twice a year, a draft in February and the official rate in September.
-Currently, the college default rate is at 12%.
 We strongly urge you to borrow only what is absolutely needed to prevent future debt.
 Please Note: To qualify for a private loan, you must be enrolled in at least six (6) credit hours.

 Federal Direct Loans